Redcliffe Peninsula: Economy

 The major economical sectors of Redcliffe are retail trade, construction trades, medical and community services, and property and business services, followed by automotive, manufacturing, and cafés, hotels, restaurants and takeaways.
 The 250-bed Redcliffe Hospital is a major employer.
 Fishing and prawning are the principal primary industries, with mostly light industries located at Clontarf and Kippa-Ring.

 Tourism is an important industry to the area with approximately 1.2 million tourists visiting each year.
 This focus on tourism has existed since the late 1800s when people came by boat to enjoy its safe, sheltered and sandy beaches.

 The major shopping areas are the Redcliffe Seaside Village (Redcliffe Parade & Sutton Street) with shops, restaurants, cafes, a 7D Cinema, and the Bluewater Square Shopping Centre housing a Woolworths.

-The Peninsula Fair and Kippa-Ring Shopping Centres are built side by side in Kippa-Ring in the centre of the Peninsula and boast the area's dominant retail centre with over 120 specialty stores between them, including K-Mart, Target, Woolworths, Coles, Best & Less and Hoyt's Cinemas.
+The Peninsula Fair and Kippa-Ring Shopping Centres are built side by side in Kippa-Ring in the centre of the Peninsula and boast the area's dominant retail centre with over 120 specialty stores between them, including Kmart, Target, Woolworths, Coles, Best & Less and Hoyts Cinemas.

 Smaller shopping centres are at Margate, Scarborough, Woody Point, Clontarf and Rothwell.
 The Newport development has proposed a new retail and town centre for the suburb which is currently lacking its own local services.